dvincelli/buggy/README.md

 # buggy
-A repro django app for a bug report involving django-cacheops and django-tracking2
+A minimal django app to repro a bug  involving django-cacheops and django-tracking2

 ```
 virtualenv env